Cyrano de Bergerac Art and Culture Quotes

 And here’s the whole floor empty.
 Shall we try

-Swordplay and dueling was common practice during seventeenth century France.
-It was deemed a blatant show of courage from a man.
-So the fact that the two cavaliers brought their foils to a play and practice fighting beforehand shows their eagerness to develop a brave façade.
+Swordplay and dueling were common practices in the culture of 17th-century France.
+They were deemed a blatant show of courage from a man.
+So the fact that the two cavaliers bring their foils to a play and practice fighting beforehand shows their eagerness to develop a brave façade, a trait valued in this culture.